b-valdez/aoc/README.md

 Investigate if core can be dropped as a dependency.

 It might be nice to unify the return types of Angstrom_modified.(grid, sparse_tf_grid) into a single grid type.
 Angstrom_modified.sparse_grid is too different to those, could possibly be renamed.
 As part of that 2024/15 would have to be rewritten to no longer rely on mutability of the grid.
 Might think about using iarray for the non-sparse grid.

+I thought I build `parse_file_into_iter` to parse in parallel while the iter works.
+This doesn't seem to be the case.